-OpenAI Agents SDK: What It Is, How It Works, and What Developers Should Build With It in 2026
+OpenAI Agents SDK 2026: Documentation, How It Works, and What Developers Should Build

 Quick summary

 OpenAI's Agents SDK is the framework for building autonomous multi-step AI agents in production.
-Here's what it does, how it compares to alternatives, and what real use cases look like in 2026.
+Documentation, setup, how it compares to alternatives, and what real use cases look like in 2026.

 OpenAI released its Agents SDK in early 2026, consolidating and formalising what had previously been a loose collection of patterns around function calling, tool use, and multi-agent coordination.
 If you have been building with the OpenAI API and want to move from single-turn completions to multi-step autonomous workflows, this is the framework designed for that transition.
 Here is what it is, how it works, and where it makes sense.